You down with ORB? Yeah you know me.

 - we removed all 18 knobs with a screwdriver, being careful to keep them paired up (we didn’t want to forget what went with what when we had to reinstall them)

 - using super high grit paper (400) we sanded every last knob to rough them up so the paint would stick (if you see small scratches don’t worry, they’ll be covered with paint- but you definitely want to use high grit paper because low grit can leave deep/big scratches that show through)

-- then I wiped down each knob with liquid deglosser (we like Crown’s Next Liquid Deglosser since it’s low-VOC) and laid them all out on a piece of cardboard (with them facing up, not lying on their sides – which sometimes meant piercing through the cardboard with their back parts to make them stand up).
+- then I wiped down each knob with liquid deglosser like this and laid them all out on a piece of cardboard (with them facing up, not lying on their sides – which sometimes meant piercing through the cardboard with their back parts to make them stand up).

 - When it came to how I sprayed, I just misted everything from all angles.
 To avoid nasty drips and runny paint, doing several light coats with about 10 minutes of drying time between them was the charm.
 Mine were so thin it took five coats and I kept the can moving around the whole time – like you’d mist your mane with Aqua-Net.
 I also squatted on the ground from all sides to be sure I got all of the exposed parts of the knob completely covered.

 - We let everything dry for a full 48 hours before reinstalling them (didn’t want to mark up the finish while wrestling them back into place).
 After 12 hours outside on a nice day (you don’t want to spray when it’s too cold – check the can for temperature guidelines) we brought them inside to the sunroom so they could continue curing for the rest of the time since it gets too cold outside at night for the paint to dry properly outside.